IronFoundry/if_release/README.md

 Current target is https://192.168.64.138:25555 (Bosh Lite Director)
 ```

-*NOTE: If you do not have admin access to the BOSH server, ask your BOSH administrator.*
+**NOTE**: *If you do not have admin access to the BOSH server, ask your BOSH administrator.*

--	Install Iron Foundry services onto Window Server along with creating a password for the IF Warden user account:
+-	Install Iron Foundry services onto Window Server along with creating a password for the IF Warden user account (NOTE: This install can take a while to run as it must install a number of gem's required by the Windows DEA):

 ```
 PS C:\IF_Install> .\ironfoundry-install.ps1 c:\temp\dea.yml <SomePassword>
 ```

-*NOTE 1: This will create a directory at C:\IronFoundry.
+This will create a directory at C:\IronFoundry.
 Logs and other information will be created in this directory.
-The supplied DEA file will be modified and copied to the c:\IronFoundry\dea_ng\config folder.*
+The supplied DEA file will be modified and copied to the c:\IronFoundry\dea_ng\config folder.

-*NOTE 2: If you have a release version other than the default 0.0.0 you will need to specify the -ReleaseVersion option for the install.*
+**NOTE**: *If you have a release version other than the default 0.0.0 you will need to specify the -ReleaseVersion option for the install.*

-*NOTE 3: This install can take a while to run as it must install a number of gem's required by the Windows DEA.*

 -	Start up the Iron Foundry services: